UNCTAD’s Fiftieth: Prosperity for All?

 What is currently going on with the Fragile Five economies is indicative of the problems inherent to hot money and premature liberalization of markets by developing countries.
 The sudden devaluation of the currencies in these nations due to exposure to the global market’s fickle tendencies has put them in a precarious position.
 Their economies grew because of investment driven by quantitative easing in the United States, which made capital readily available to investors there.
 When the policy was pulled back, levels of outside investment in those countries plummeted immediately, thus destabilizing their economies.
 This highlights the need for UNCTAD to work towards building strategies for developing countries to operate effectively in the globalized economy.

-By sharpening its focus, UNCTAD could provide accurate analysis of global markets and pragmatic policy recommendations.
+By sharpening its focus, UNCTAD could provide an accurate analysis of global markets and pragmatic policy recommendations.
 UNCTAD’s ability to research and analyze the global economy is remarkable.
 It has been ahead of the curve in anticipating developments, analyzing concerns, and providing recommendations.
-UNCTAD was the first to correctly note the problems and implication arising from unregulated markets, while the IMF and World Bank argued for unregulated markets.
+UNCTAD was the first to correctly note the problems and implications arising from unregulated markets, while the IMF and World Bank argued for unregulated markets.
 UNCTAD recognized the problems being created in emerging economies by globalization.
 UNCTAD provides an additional needed voice on the global economy not just for its predictive ability, but also for its criticisms of other economic organizations.
 In a policy report about the crises within emerging economies from March 2014, UNCTAD criticized the IMF for its lack of surveillance of the global market and knowledge of varying perspectives.

 In the same March 2014 report, UNCTAD gave various policy recommendations to deal with the crises in emerging economies.
 One of UNCTAD’s recommendations is that developing countries should play a larger role in mollifying damages from financial crises.
 To do this, new management practices need to be created to prevent repeating past mistakes.

 It will be difficult for UNCTAD to be as productive as possible while maintaining its practice of consensus voting.
 Wealthier states have used consensus voting to attempt to steer UNCTAD in a way that benefited them over developing states.
-If UNCTAD where to adopt majority voting, it would be able to avoid such problems while also becoming a much more nimble organization that could quickly bring its considerable talents to bear on emerging issues in the developing world.
+If UNCTAD were to adopt majority voting, it would be able to avoid such problems while also becoming a much more nimble organization that could quickly bring its considerable talents to bear on emerging issues in the developing world.
 UNCTAD is uniquely qualified to help developing states gain the maximum benefit from globalization.
 It is imperative that it realizes its potential and helps developing countries become stable growing economies.